• Skip to primary navigation

 Yes, I put this in here (and in BOLD text) because I have fogotten to do this myself and finished sewing almost an entire project with a huge, loose stitch.

-Iron on
+Pre-Heat Iron

 Turn on your iron (no steam), as the next step is going to involve some pressing